mobile app bar

 Dallas Mavericks forward Cooper Flagg (32) looks on from the team bench during the second half against the Oklahoma City Thunder at Dickie's Arena.

 The Mavericks head coach insisted that Flagg knows how to play under pressure, which doesn’t come as a surprise considering how high the expectations at his college were.
-In practice, the 18-year-old has showed that he’s committed to giving his 100% in every single play.
+In practice, the 18-year-old has shown that he’s committed to giving his 100% in every single play.

-Now, Flagg, who’s a young phenom, along with Davis, Kyrie Irving, and Klay Thompson, will be looking to do what Doncic couldn’t in his time in Dallas — win a ring.
+Now, Flagg, who’s a young phenom, along with Davis, Kyrie Irving, and Klay Thompson, will be looking to do what Doncic couldn’t in his time in Dallas: Win a ring.

 About the author